mzeren-vmw/armatures/arm-15.agent_kerberos/index.md

 and a second to add it to Puppet.
 With this feature adding the host to the domain can automatically add it to Puppet.

-> **NOTE**: acording to the ARM spec "Motivation" should be below Goals and Non-Goals, but it seems best placed here...
+**NOTE**: acording to the [ARM template][ARM] the "Motivation" section should be below Goals and Non-Goals, but it seems best placed here...

 Goals
 -----

 This ARM has the following goals:

-* Add a minimal set of enhancements to the puppet master and agent infrastructure to allow agent authentication via SPNEGO/Kerberos.
+* Add a minimal set of enhancements to the Puppet master and agent infrastructure to allow agent authentication via SPNEGO/Kerberos.

 * Support Linux agents that have a pre-existing, functioning, GSSAPI